When is The Tiger Who Came to Tea on Channel 4?

 What’s The Tiger Who Got here to Tea about?

-Made by Lupus Movies, and following on from their earlier C4 animations The Snowman and The Snowdog and We’re Happening a Bear Hunt, the animated particular is an adaptation of Judith Kerr’s e-book of the identical identify.
+Made by Lupus Movies, and following on from their earlier C4 animations The Snowman and The Snowdog and We’re Occurring a Bear Hunt, the animated particular is an adaptation of Judith Kerr’s ebook of the identical identify.

-The e-book follows a younger woman, Sophie, and her Mummy, who’re ready for daddy to return dwelling once they obtain a fairly sudden visitor, Tiger — who then proceeds to ransack the kitchen cabinets…
+The ebook follows a younger lady, Sophie, and her Mummy, who’re ready for daddy to return residence after they obtain a reasonably surprising visitor, Tiger — who then proceeds to ransack the kitchen cabinets…

-- The Tiger Who Got here To Tea assessment: Magical festive deal with stays true to Judith Kerr’s unique e-book
+- The Tiger Who Got here To Tea evaluation: Magical festive deal with stays true to Judith Kerr’s authentic ebook

-“I completely adored her Judith Kerr & I’m happy & proud she wished me to relate her basic ‘The Tiger Who Came to Tea’ in a brand new animated movie for @Channel4,” Walliams tweeted.
+“I completely adored her Judith Kerr & I’m happy & proud she needed me to relate her traditional ‘The Tiger Who Came to Tea’ in a brand new animated movie for @Channel4,” Walliams tweeted.

-I completely adored her Judith Kerr & I’m happy & proud she wished me to relate her basic ‘The Tiger Who Came to Tea’ in a brand new animated movie for @Channel4 The solid contains Benedict Cumberbatch, Tamsin Greig, David Oyelowo & Paul Whitehouse.
+I completely adored her Judith Kerr & I’m happy & proud she needed me to relate her traditional ‘The Tiger Who Came to Tea’ in a brand new animated movie for @Channel4 The solid contains Benedict Cumberbatch, Tamsin Greig, David Oyelowo & Paul Whitehouse.
 Will probably be on TV at Christmas.

 — David Walliams (@davidwalliams) July 29, 2019

-Cumberbatch mentioned: “I couldn’t be more thrilled to be playing a small part in bringing Judith Kerr’s timeless children’s classic to the screen for another generation to enjoy.”
+Cumberbatch stated: “I couldn’t be more thrilled to be playing a small part in bringing Judith Kerr’s timeless children’s classic to the screen for another generation to enjoy.”

 Oyelowo added: “Who wouldn’t jump at the chance to play the iconic tiger from The Tiger Who Came to Tea?
 He’s a big cat of few words because – he’s too busy eating! – but I relished all of the growling, chomping and slurping, which called on me to find my inner cat.”

-The animated TV particular will even characteristic a model new monitor, Hey Tiger!, which was penned by composer David Arnold and Oscar-winning lyricist Don Black, and sung by Robbie Williams.
+The animated TV particular may even function a model new monitor, Hey Tiger!, which was penned by composer David Arnold and Oscar-winning lyricist Don Black, and sung by Robbie Williams.

 Who stars in The Tiger Who Got here to Tea?

-Oscar-nominee Cumberbatch (Avengers: Infinity Conflict), Oyelowo (Les Miserables), Walliams (Walliams & Buddy), Paul Whitehouse (Mortimer and Whitehouse: Gone Fishing) and Tamsin Greig (Friday Evening Dinner) are all lending their voices to the festive particular, taking part in Daddy, Tiger, Narrator, Milkman and Mummy respectively.
+Oscar-nominee Cumberbatch (Avengers: Infinity Warfare), Oyelowo (Les Miserables), Walliams (Walliams & Good friend), Paul Whitehouse (Mortimer and Whitehouse: Gone Fishing) and Tamsin Greig (Friday Night time Dinner) are all lending their voices to the festive particular, enjoying Daddy, Tiger, Narrator, Milkman and Mummy respectively.

 - Who voices the characters in The Tiger Who Got here To Tea?